gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Sequence Diagrams.md

 (mostly lambda expressions).
 This only happens if ``Leaks`` has been instantiated, that is, if the singleton's ``getInstance()`` method has been called at any point since the game started running (if a map has been ).
+In such a case the ``clear()`` method wipes the stored leaks (I didn't include a sub-activity vertical rectangle for clear as it is the sole activity being performed in ``Leaks`` for this functionality).

 Note: ``Events`` is a mediator class that allows classes to create custom logic as a response to an event corresponding to a specific kind of occurrence.